 Key research findings:

-- Retail trading performance as measured by the IPD Trading Density Index has been holding its ground through 2016, notwithstanding the challenging retail trading environment (Figure 1).
-The index quantifies sales performance as well as other key retail performance metrics across 24 merchandise categories in more than 100 retail centres, covering in excess of 4 million square meters.
+- South African shopping centre trading performance as measured by the IPD Trading Density Index recorded a second consecutive quarter of slowing growth for the period ended June 2017.
+The index is based on data collected by MSCI Real Estates Retail Performance Bench marking Service which quantifies sales performance as well as other key retail performance metrics across 24 merchandise categories in more than 100 retail centres, covering in excess of 4 million square meters.

-- Trading density (sales per square meter; annualized), increased by 5.5% year on year (y/y) in current price terms for the quarter ending December 2016 – up from a revised 5.4% y/y recorded for the quarter prior.
-The 5.4% increase in trading density was a function of 4.9% sales growth and a trading density area decline of -0.7%.
+- Trading density growth (sales per square meter; annualised), slowed to 0.3% year on year (y/y) in current price terms for the quarter ending June 2017— down from +2.7% y/y recorded for the quarter prior.